 Workers are also protesting these new labor laws:

-- Changing the requirement for companies to obtain government permission to fire workers if they employ over 100 workers to over 300 workers
+- Changing the requirement for companies to obtain government permission to fire workers if they employ over 100 workers

 - Requiring 60 days notice before any strike

 - Ending social security/pension provisions for employees of businesses with under 20 workers